nacitar/nightreign-relic-build-generator/README.md

 You can also provide negative scores to any undesirable effects, but do keep in mind the pruning process and how it functions if you do that; I would generally advise against it as it could remove otherwise good relics from the pool.
+However, in the case of curses if any are unacceptable or require extreme motivation in order to accept, providing negative scores for them may help.

+*NOTE*: Having well defined tiers of effects with scores that are orders of magnitude different will make this much faster.
+If you have lots of scores that are close in value, the algorithm can't exclude _obviously_ suboptimal solutions, and thus it has to check far more combinations.
+The builtin scores for `ironeye_deep-of-night` provide an excellent example.

 # Usage
 This section assumes that the project is available and can be invoked via the